komposter/CommunityPowerEA.com/_docs/GUI.md

 <sup>[*(starting from v2.14)*](/docs/versions-history#20200722-214)</sup>

-You can activate the trading and signals panel (look at GUI user guide for details).
-Available parameters to customize GUI:
+You can activate the trading and signals panel in the EA settings:

 ![GUI.png](..%2Fassets%2Fimg%2Fdocs%2FGUI.png)

 <br />

-One click trading without confirmation [*(starting from v2.20)*](/docs/versions-history#20201103-220):
+One click trading in action (with and without confirmation):

 ![one-click-trading.gif](..%2Fassets%2Fimg%2Fdocs%2Fone-click-trading.gif)